joequant/BitMEX-Excel/README.md

 # BitMexExcel
 Excel plugin for the BitMex exchange.
 Provides real-time market data from BitMex into Excel.

+Released under Apache 2.0 licence, so free to use for commercial as well as non-commercial purposes.

 Compile with Visual Studio Express 2012 for Windows Desktop, or just grab the XLL file from the Releases.

 ## Installation